-Visconti reserves considerable concentration on Mann’s worship of Tadzio, making Björn Andrésen a ravishing icon in his seafood whites; he’s so delicate a creation that others who covet him are at the same time feeling obliged to protect him from the sharks, at least on screen.
+Visconti reserves concentration on Mann’s worship of Tadzio, making Björn Andrésen a ravishing icon in his seafood whites; he’s so delicate a creation that others who covet him are at the same time feeling obliged to protect him from the sharks, at least on screen.
 Mann’s Tadzio is muse without sapience; instructing Andrésen on set that the author is in love with Tadzio’s beauty and that it’s not sexual, Visconti then uses Andrésen as precocious temptress.
-Scouring Mann’s diaries, we’re apprised of his attempts to persuade us he hadn’t any same-sex sex, only a tortuous restraint equaling the labor he pours into Aschenbach’s feverish fantasies as mental masturbation.
-We who were around when the movie was released in 1971 might choose not to recall Visconti’s disturbing but not unanticipated non-innocent tilt: that aesthetics of male beauty usually include sexual longing.
+Scouring Mann’s diaries, we’re apprised of his attempts to persuade us he hadn’t any same-sex sex, only a tortuous restraint equaling the labor he pours into Aschenbach’s feverish fantasies.
+We who were around when the movie was released in 1971 will recall Visconti’s not unanticipated non-innocent tilt that aesthetics of male beauty include sexual longing.
 (The “fever” mounts again in the overly-acclaimed Call Me By Your Name as we hear Elio’s father panting over ancient art.)
 “Woke” consensus today is that Visconti’s approach to adolescent seductiveness won’t be tolerated, and neither would Nabokov’s practiced Lolita.
-But these nonadaptive sexualizations have been long present throughout history, continue to be and likely always will as consequences from myriad realities we hide about sex and what the evolving perturbations stemming from its variations do to us.
+But these sexualizations have been present throughout history, continue as consequences from myriad realities we hide about sexual experience and what the evolving perturbations stemming from its variations do to us.
 The alleged consequences in real life for Andrésen have produced what will be inevitable companion piece to Death in Venice in future retrospectives—the 2021 documentary The Most Beautiful Boy in the World, in which he’s officially a victim.
 Its moviemakers’ tenor is wholly sympathetic yet inconclusive: there aren’t any direct accusations of sexual abuse; in fact, we’re told Visconti forbade the film crew any such behavior toward Andrésen.
-There is, however, intimation that something happened here or there or somewhere else with persons unnamed.
-And manipulative editing tricks, like using footage out of proper sequential order to convey lip-smacking lasciviousness.
-It’s about a used-up Tadzio as “wandering trophy” returning to star in a “Me too” weeper—taking five years to make—complete with performance art.
+There is intimation that something happened here or there or somewhere else with persons unnamed.
+Note the build of insertions, one of them lip-smacking lasciviousness.
+About a used-up Tadzio as “wandering trophy,” this postscript is a “Me too” weeper—taking five years to make—complete with performance art.

-Attracted to Death in Venice partly as trueness about unconsummated Adonis adoration he experienced with Alain Delon, attracted partly because the ivy leaguers were pushing him to film it—can’t we hear them sighing, “Oh, Luchino, it’s my story!”—and partly, if not largely, attracted to it because his own aristocratic upbringing had similarities to the Mann family that helped instill dissociation as self-preservation, Visconti is as good a choice as any to pictorialize Mann’s frost-nipped melodrama.
-They both knew how to give us a case of the chills about verboten fervor.
+Attracted to Death in Venice partly as trueness about unconsummated Adonis longing he experienced for Alain Delon, attracted partly because the ivy leaguers were pushing him to film it—can’t we hear them sighing, “Oh, Luchino, it’s my story!”—and partly, if not largely, attracted to it because his own upbringing had similarities to the Mann family that helped instill dissociation as self-preservation, Visconti’s patrician roots and preoccupations make him a fashionable choice to pictorialize Mann’s frost-nipped melodrama.
+They both know how to give us a case of the chills about verboten fervor.

 Text COPYRIGHT © 2003 RALPH BENNER (Revised 5/2021) All Rights Reserved.